zdannar/resume/resume.md

 __Zoot Enterprises__
 __April 2005 – April 2006 (1 year 1 month)                             Bozeman MT.__

-Developed and maintained client software platforms using a proprietary scripting language for an instant credit decisioning engine.
-Provided consulting and troubleshooting for 7 of the 10 largest financial institutions in the United States.
+As a Systems Engineer for Zoot, I developed and maintained client software platforms using a proprietary scripting language for an instant credit decisioning engine.
+I provided consulting and troubleshooting for 7 of the 10 largest financial institutions in the United States.

 **_Company Impact:_**